Definition of Yankee Bonds

 Risk of Yankee Bonds

-The returns of the Yankee bond can be affected if the company’s performance in which the investment is made becomes unfavorable.
-The performance of the company many times gets affected by the country’s economic conditions and other factors.
+If the company’s performance, in which the investment is made, becomes unfavorable, other factors can affect the returns of the Yankee bond.
+The country’s economic conditions and other factors often impact the company’s performance.
 Hence, the country’s situation can indirectly be a risky factor for the Yankee bond’s value.
 Also, the investor should have the risk-bearing capacity for investing in Yankee bonds, as these are not risk-free.

 Advantages